wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getmempooldescendants.md

 ---
-title: bsv:getmempooldescendants \[POST\]
+title: getmempooldescendants - Bitcoin SV
-description: If txid is in the mempool, returns all in-mempool descendants.
+description: Example code for the getmempooldescendants json-rpc method. Сomplete guide on how to use getmempooldescendants json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters